robertdavid010/meteor_boilerplate/README.md

 There is also included several global Blaze helpers.
 Most interesting being the comparison helpers.
 These allow for non-boolean values to be compared simple in the Blaze template.
 To illustrate:

+There is of course many approaches to this that follow an original [handlebars pattern](http://doginthehat.com.au/2012/02/comparison-block-helper-for-handlebars-templates/#comment-44).
+This approach is designed to have a more elegant feel with a more ternary style than putting operators in quotes as "===".
+This is by placing the operator as the function for the first paramter of the helper as a shortened .

 *Tyipcal Blaze*
 ```handlebars
 {{#if checked}}